cenzwong/blog/Accessing-dtap-in-pods/readme.md

 2. [Pyspark](#2-access-dtap-using-pyspark)

 ## **Enable dtap when creating the pod**
 First and foremost, we have to enable DataTaps of the application.
-This can be done by ticking "Enable DataTaps" box when creating the application.
+This can be done by ticking "Enable DataTap" box when creating the application.

 ![image](https://user-images.githubusercontent.com/72959956/119443704-9cc92180-bd5c-11eb-8fce-b6b53823336c.png)\
 Click the enable DataTap when creating KubeDirector Application